 The following letters are solicited by the faculty member in the year prior to the application and are to be sent from the individuals writing the letters to the Committee on Rank and Tenure in care of the Office of Academic Affairs on or before September 1 of the candidate's sixth year under a full-time teaching appointment.
 The chairperson of the Committee on Rank and Tenure monitors this confidential file which is housed in the Office of Academic Affairs.
+The letters shall be available to review by the dean, Provost, and committee.

-- 1. Letters of evaluation from at least three full-time faculty members who are outside the candidate's department. - 2.
-A letter of evaluation from the departmental chairperson.
+1. Letters of evaluation from at least three full-time faculty members who are outside the candidate's department.

+- 2. A letter of evaluation from the departmental chairperson on a form provided by the Office of Academic Affairs.
 (If the candidate is the departmental chairperson, then from the senior member of the department or if there is no senior member, another tenured faculty member appointed by the Committee on Rank and Tenure). - 3.
 A letter of evaluation from each full-year member in the candidate's academic department.